The Memory Famine

 This article examines how AI data center expansion is consuming global DRAM supply, causing a projected 12.9 percent decline in smartphone shipments for 2026.
 It traces how China's rare earth export controls and the Strait of Hormuz crisis compound the shortage, while Apple's vertical supply chain integration positions it to weather pressure that smaller manufacturers cannot absorb.

-I was reading an IDC forecast back in November.
-Smartphones in 2026.
-Two percent growth.
+Back in November, IDC put 2026 smartphone growth at two percent.
 The kind of number that doesn't make headlines.
 Three months later, the same firm revised it.
 Not two percent growth.
 A 12.9 percent decline.1 The sharpest drop in the history of the smartphone market.

 I've watched forecasts long enough to know they drift.
 But this wasn't drift.
 Something changed between November and February, fast enough to flip an entire industry's outlook.